 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Company has exposure to credit risk through its cash, long-term investments and amounts receivable.
-The Company manages credit risk, in respect of cash and short-term investments, by maintaining the majority of cash and short-term investments at highly rated financial institutions.
+The Company manages credit risk, in respect of cash and shortterm investments, by maintaining the majority of cash and short-term investments at highly rated financial institutions.

-The Company is exposed to a significant concentration of credit risk with respect to its trade accounts receivable balance because all of its concentrate sales are with three (December 31, 2019 - six) counterparties (see Note 25).
-However, the Company has not recorded any allowance against its trade receivables because to-date all balances owed have been settled in full when due (typically within 60 days of submission) and because of the nature of the counterparties.
+The Company is exposed to a significant concentration of credit risk with respect to its trade accounts receivable balance because all of its concentrate sales are with two (December 31, 2020 - three) counterparty (see Note 23).
+However, the Company has not recorded any allowance against its trade receivables because to-date all balances owed have been settled in full when due (typically within 60 days of submission) and because of the highly-rated nature of the counterparties.

-The Company's maximum exposure to credit risk at the end of any period is equal to the carrying amount of these financial assets as recorded in the consolidated statement of financial position.
-At December 31, 2020, no amounts were held as collateral.
+The Company's maximum exposure to credit risk at the end of any period is equal to the carrying amount of these financial assets as recorded in the audited consolidated statement of financial position.
+At December 31, 2021, no amounts were held as collateral.

-Notes to the consolidated financial statements For the years ended December 31, 2020, 2019 and 2018 (Expressed in thousands of US dollars, except where otherwise noted)
+Notes to the consolidated financial statements For the years ended December 31, 2021, 2020 and 2019 (Expressed in thousands of US dollars, except where otherwise noted)